 - Should you Buy based on Monthly Payment?
 Never!
 Do not fall for this trick.
 They will ask you “How much were you looking to spend on a monthly basis”?
 Just tell them you would rather discuss the price of the vehicle – then test drive the car and leave.

-- The Test Drive – How to Act and What to Look For – Drive with the radio off.
+- The Test Drive – Drive with the radio off.
 Is the car comfortable?
 If you love the car do not let them know it.
 Does it run smoothly?
 Does it feel solid?
 Sit in the back seat.
 Is it roomy?
 Check out the trunk.
 Take your time and be sure it is the car you want and need.

 Step 5.
 Get Online Pricing

-- New Car – Online Price Quotes – This is how to save money and guarantee you do not get ripped off.
+- New Car – Online Price Quotes – This is where to start your research.

 - True Car is the best way to buy a new car.
 Go through the quick steps and you will get a “Target Price” and under that you will see”Factory Invoice” – this is the price that you want to shoot for.
 If you can get a new car for close to this price – you are way ahead of the crowd and you just saved literally thousands on your new car purchase!